sharmadeepesh/anime-scraper/README.md

 Anime scraper uses python's requests and BeautifulSoup module to scrape anime titles.
 The data is fetched from GogoAnime.

 <h2> How It Works </h2>
 The script first fetches URL output which depends on the user's anime input.
-The requests.get() and variable.content helps in fethcing the page source and the page content.
+The requests.get() and variable.content helps in fetching the page source and the page content.
 A soup object is created from the page content using BeautifulSoup.<br/>The soup objects is then filtered multiple time to obtain the desired results.

 <h2> Libraries Required </h2>
 <ol>